allefebvre/AFrame-CV-Default/model/README.md

 # Models
 Models class used to send at the Gateway that he need a particular request.
-After the request he recover the result and he return the rusult
+After the request he recover the result and he return the result

 # Normal
-Normal class used to create a objetc and for the display in html language.
+Normal class used to create a object and for the display in html language.